mniederhuber/hsl-scRNA/01-Intro/README.md

 This will create a new directory called hsl-scRNA.
 You can rerun the above command to update this directory before each class.
 **But make sure not to run it inside the hsl-scRNA directory, you must be in your main work directory, one level above `hsl-scRNA/` for this command to work correctly.

+>[!NOTE]
+> Any changes made to files within the repository will be **overwritten** by `rsync`.
+> If you want to make notes or edits to any of the course material -- you should make a personal copy so you don't lose your work by accident.

 #### Alternative - Getting files from Github